128technology/docs/docs/cli_reference.md

 #### Description
 The `commit` command causes the 128T router to validate the candidate configuration, and then replace the running configuration with the candidate configuration (assuming it passes the validation step).
 It is used once a series of configuration changes have been made, and an administrator wishes to "activate" those configuration changes.

+When run from a 128T conductor, the conductor will first validate the configuration itself before distributing configuration to all of its managed routers for each of them to validate the configuration.
+After the managed routers have all reported the results of their validation, the commit activity takes place (assuming a successful validation).
+This distributed validation can be skipped by using the validate-local keyword argument.

 The `commit` command will prompt a user for confirmation, as this is a (potentially) service affecting command.
 By supplying the optional `force` keyword, the confirmation step is skipped: